RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 Engineers can choose a pre-defined software template, fill out a few form fields to provide values like the name of the GitHub repo that the new service will occupy, and click a button to run the template and create a new service.

 # Components of a Template
 You can configure a Scaffolder _template_ to be triggered on demand by Backstage users.
 Your template contains one or more _steps_ which run sequentially during execution of a template.
-You may optionally specify All _steps_ during the template execution are running inside an ephemeral container that is destroyed after the execution completes.
+You may optionally specify all _steps_ while the template execution is running inside an ephemeral container that is destroyed after the execution completes.

 A Scaffolder _template_ is a configurable process that will run one or more Scaffolder _steps_.
 The template will be run when a user visits the "Create Component" page in Backstage. `https://<tenant-name>.roadie.so/create`.